Empress Xiancheng

-Empress Xiancheng (憲成皇后; 1005–1048), of the Yeli clan, was a Western Xia empress as the first empress of Emperor Jingzong.
+Empress Xiancheng (憲成皇后; 1005–1048), of the Yeli (野利) clan, was a Western Xia empress as the first empress of Emperor Jingzong.

 Life

 Family background

 Empress Xiancheng was a member of the prominent Yeli clan.
 Her brothers, Yeli Yuqi and Yeli Wangrong were eminent officials and generals of the reign of the Emperor Jingzong of Western Xia.
 Her distant relative, Yeli Renrong, devised Tangut script in 1036.